GDAOSU/multicamera_nerf/README.md

   |-ra_311.ply
   |- ...
 ```

+## Custom dataset
+For a set of images, you can use any sfm softwares (e.g. Colmap, OpenSfM, OpenDroneMap) to

+0. You can take `mct_data/data/dortmund_whole` for example
+1. calculate the intrinsic & extrinsic parameters (be sure they are in gravity-aligned direction, e.g. use colmap/model_aligner if GPS info is available)
+2. perform undistortion
+3. transform the undistroted images /w camera parameters into colmap format (sparse/images.txt,sparse/cameras.txt, images/*.jpg)
+4. calculate the auxliary information (ground_range.txt, scene_bbox.txt)

 # Training & Generating point cloud from a single block
 Take demo data "ra_40" for example.